GreenNate/471project/README.md

-# CPU Scheduling and Producer-Consumer Simulation
+# CPU Scheduling and Producer-Consumer Problem

-This project contains two distinct problems implemented in Java:
+This project contains the solutions for two problems implemented in Java:

 1. **CPU Scheduling Simulation**: Simulates two CPU scheduling algorithms: FIFO (First-In-First-Out) and SJF (Shortest Job First, non-preemptive).
 2. **Producer-Consumer Problem**: Implements a multi-threaded simulation of the Producer-Consumer problem using semaphores.